gregorwolf/SAP-NPM-API-collection/apis/faas/README.md

 This applies to:
 * secrets
 * config maps
+* service references
 * functions
 * triggers
+* project names and
-* project names and version identifiers
+* project version identifiers

 Secret and config map __keys__ (names of its entries) are usually based on file names.
 That's why it may contain `.` as well, but not at the beginning or the end.